Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Introduction

 \section{Introduction}

 Test-time inference has emerged as a promising direction for improving the performance of large language models (LLMs) on reasoning-intensive tasks \citep{NEURIPS2022_9d560961, snell2025scaling}.
 These techniques encourage models to ``think more" by either exploring diverse reasoning paths \citep{NEURIPS2023_271db992} or producing longer outputs \citep{muennighoff2025s1}.
-Among such approaches, \emph{self-consistency} (SC) \citep{wang2023selfconsistency}, also known as $\mathsf{Vote}\,@\,n$, has become widely adopted due to its simplicity and efficiency: for each question, it suffices to sample $n$ chain-of-thought generations and select the most frequent answer.
+Among such approaches, \emph{Self-Consistency} (SC) \citep{wang2023selfconsistency}, also known as $\mathsf{Vote}\,@\,n$, has become widely adopted due to its simplicity and efficiency.
+For each question, it suffices to sample $n$ chain-of-thought generations and select the most frequent answer.
 In other words, SC is equivalent to a plurality vote across the sampled outputs, and can be viewed as selecting the empirical mode of the LLM's answer distribution.
+Beyond improving the accuracy of LLMs, SC was also successfully used for preference optimization \citep{prasad2025selfconsistencypreferenceoptimization} and enhancing the reliability of LLMs \citep{novikova2025consistencylanguagemodelscurrent}, making it an active research topic as confirmed by numerous recent publications \citep{huang-etal-2024-mirror,zhang2024selfcontrastbetterreflectioninconsistent,cheng2025integrative_decoding,abdulaal2025balancing_act}.

-Despite these clear ties to mode estimation and voting theory, most attempts to improve or analyze SC have relied on ad-hoc statistical methods or semantic approaches \citep{du2025optimizing, chen2023universalselfconsistencylargelanguage}, often overlooking insights from the rich existing literature.
+Despite the clear ties of SC to mode estimation and voting theory, most attempts to improve or analyze it have relied on ad hoc statistical methods or semantic approaches \citep{du2025optimizing, chen2023universalselfconsistencylargelanguage}, often overlooking insights from the rich existing literature.
 The absence of these fundamental approaches leaves SC and its variants without a principled analysis of their sample efficiency, as well as provable guarantees.
 Yet such an analysis is essential, since SC can be highly inefficient at scale.
 Under a fixed sampling budget, vanilla SC distributes samples uniformly across questions, regardless of their difficulty.
 The efficiency could be improved by allocating samples adaptively, focusing more on harder questions \citep{aggarwal-etal-2023-lets, liescape}.
-While such adaptive variants of SC can dramatically enhance efficiency, they remain rather underexplored.
+While such adaptive variants of SC are able to dramatically enhance efficiency, they remain rather underexplored.
 To address this gap, this work provides a comprehensive analysis of the sample efficiency of SC and its related variants using mode-estimation and voting theory results.
-We show that SC follows power-law scaling and identify variants with accelerated and even exponential error decay.
-Following our analysis, we introduce \method{}, a novel adaptive SC algorithm that achieves the best empirical sample efficiency.